 What is the State Small Business Credit Initiative?

 The State Small Business Credit Initiative (SSBCI) is a program that was re-funded under the American Rescue Plan Act intended to “fund state, territory, and Tribal government small business credit support and investment programs.”
 The initial program funded in 2010 was only open to States, but this round included Tribes.
-The application period has closed and Department of the Treasury is yet to announce the amounts that have been reallocated.
-Treasury has released the methodology for the technical assistance allocation, learn more here.
+You can learn more here.

 How ATNI-EDC is Engaged